Edwardbafford/notes/Notes/Software Engineering/Theory/Site Reliability Engineering.md

 **Toil** is work tied to running a production service that is manual, repetitive, and does not add lasting value.

-Automating toil saves time and makes processing more consistent.
+Automating toil makes processes more **reliable**.

-Metrics
+Reliability Hierarchy
+- [[#Monitoring|Monitoring]] - allows for awareness of issues
-- Availability - DONE
+- Incident Response - how issues are handled
+- Tracking incidents - allows us to learn from incidents
+- Testing and Release procedures - to proactively prevent incidents
-- Monitoring - DONE
+- Robust designs - to proactively prevent incidents
-- Scalability
-- Latency
-- Cost
-- Change management

-Emergency Response - mean time to repair

 Change management
 1. Automated progressive rollouts